iocoder/vulcano/README.md

 ## Configuration

 You need to setup a YAML configuration file before you run the script.
-Refer to 'example.yml' for an example configuration file.
+Refer to 'example.yml' for a sample configuration file.

 ## Running